NY1024/BAP-Jailbreak-Vision-Language-Models-via-Bi-Modal-Adversarial-Prompt/README.md

 We also provide eval_commerical_lvlm_step_by_step.ipynb to demonstrate the process of jailbreaking Gemini step by step. （It is recommended that you use https://nbviewer.org/ to view the ipynb file.）

+**Acknowledge**
+Some of our codes are built upon [Qi et al.](https://github.com/Unispac/Visual-Adversarial-Examples-Jailbreak-Large-Language-Models).

 # More Examples of Jailbreaking Commercial Large Multimodal Models